-Well it is likely that you have lawn rust, which is a type of fungus that grows on grass.
+Well, it is likely that you have lawn rust (Puccinia spp.), which is a type of lawn fungus.

 But don’t panic just yet… it is quite treatable and your lawn will likely recover from lawn rust.
 Let’s take a look at how to properly identify this fungus, and what you can do about it if your grass has it.

 Disclosure: As an Amazon Associate I earn from qualifying purchases.
 However, this does not impact our reviews and comparisons.
 All opinions are our own we pride ourselves on keeping our articles fair and balanced.
 For more info see our disclosure statement.

 What is Lawn Rust and what Causes it?

 Lawn rust is a fungal disease that affects turf grasses.
 It is usually prevalent in later summer/early fall when the growth of the lawn is quite slow.

 Why is it called lawn rust?
 Well – because it has a rusty appearance – and it gets on everything it touches.